scott45/scott45/README.md

 - I'm Optimising everything and Reducing toil so we can all go home on time.
 - Don't worry, I've got a script for that.

-This is what teammates say about me - https://www.linkedin.com/in/scott-businge-b27874bb/details/recommendations/

 ### 🛠 Tech Stack